UW-GDA/gda_course_2020/README.md

-# Geospatial Data Analysis, Winter 2020
+# Geospatial Data Analysis Course
-Final material for Winter 2020 offering at the University of Washington
+Final material from the Winter 2020 offering at the University of Washington

 ## Overview
 This course explores advanced geospatial data processing, analysis/interpretation, and visualization techniques using Python, shell scripting, and open-source tools/libraries (GDAL, NumPy, Pandas and derivatives like geopandas and xarray).
 We will explore fundamental concepts and real-world data science applications involving large geospatial datasets.